zlatko-michailov/async-io/README.md

 # Summary
 ## Async I/O
-The main purpose of this project is to enable async interaction with the existing, sync, InputStream and OutputStream primitives.
+The main purpose of this project is to enable async interaction with the existing, sync, InputStream and OutputStream primitives in Java.

 All I/O operations are performed on the ForkJoinPool thread pool.
 A CompletableFuture is returned from each async operation, so that it can be continued from.